New Directions for Complex Systems Research

 - Abstracts presenting doctoral work-in-progress, related to incomplete and ongoing research, or ideas for future research: 2 pages (anonimous, PDF) + statement of interest.

 Literature reviews and abstracts should be submitted by January 5, 2018 at latest.
 All submissions will be peer-reviewed by at least 2 blind reviews.
-Notification of acceptance will be sent before January 12, 2018.
+Notification of acceptance will be sent before: New Date!
+January 19, 2018.